X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA01starting.md

 - The constructor method Game1() is called once at startup.
 It is used to load some variables needed by the MonoGame framework.
 - The Initialize method is also called once on startup.
 This is the method where we should put our initialization code.
-- The LoadContent method is used for importing media (such as images, objects and audio) as well as data related to the graphics card.
+- The LoadContent method is used for importing media (such as images, objects, and audio) as well as data related to the graphics card.
 In the Game class, this is only called once on startup.
 - The Update method is called once every frame, at a rate of exactly 60 times/second.
 This is where we will put the code that needs to be updated throughout the lifetime of our program, such as the code that reads the keyboard and updates the geometry of our scene.
 - As often as your computer (and especially your graphics card) allows, the Draw method is called.
 This is where we should put the code that actually draws stuff to the screen.

-As you can see, there is no code needed to open a window, as this will be done automatically for us when you run your project. if you are running visual studio (Windows/Mac) you can press F5 to run your project and will get a nice blue window.
+As you can see, there is no code needed to open a window, as this will be done automatically for us when you run your project. if you are running Visual Studio (Windows/Mac) you can press F5 to run your project and will get a nice blue window.

 ## Setting up the screen